 The program employs a holistic approach in making admission decisions.
 That is, admission to the counseling psychology program is not determined by any single criterion or quantitative measure of achievement.
 Previous accomplishments, motivation, aptitude, self-awareness of personal/cultural biases and previleges, potential contribution to the enrichment of the program/department, unique life experiences with other cultures, commitment to working with underrepresented populations, and interpersonal poise are all highly valued, as are skills in communication, research methods, and professional/scientific writing.

 Online Application Submission

 Our program only admits new students once a year with December 1st as the application deadline to be considered for admission to the next academic year.
 The admission process involves two stages.
 The first is the application materials reviewing stage.
 The admission committee consists of four core program faculty on a rotation basis who review the applications received in a particular year.
 The goal of the first stage of the admission process is to identify those with top qualifications based on submitted application materials.
-The 2nd stage is campus interviews which is usually scheduled in late January or early February from 8 am to 5 pm on a day selected by the program faculty.
+The 2nd stage is the virtual interview day which is usually scheduled in late January or early February from 8 am to 5 pm on a day selected by the program faculty.
 The campus interview day activities include introductions of the program faculty & current students, multiple individual and group interviews, group activities, open lab hours, and/or campus tours.

 The program faculty evaluate applicants' level of fit with the program's aims.
 Current students also help with various interview activities and provide their input to the program faculty.
 Based on the fit to the program aims and other critical factors including mentor-mentee match, cluster balance, and contribution to diversity, the program faculty make the admission decisions collectively.
 When being admitted into the program, each student is assigned with a particular core faculty member to be their primary advisor (research supervisor) and a particular elective cluster.